-KTMPO works with the public using two-way channels of communication such as public comment forms, social media channels, surveys, mapping tools and community events.
-These various channels and formats are intended to go beyond one-way information sharing and are a first step of a series of two-way channels to notify and solicit feedback regarding meeting information, opportunities for public involvement, project information, studies, policies, community events and other resources from transportation partners.
+KTMPO works with the public using two-way channels of communication such as public comment forms, social media channels, surveys, mapping tools, community activities, and pop-up events.
+These various channels and formats are intended to go beyond one-way information sharing and are a first step in a series of two-way channels to notify and solicit feedback regarding meeting information, opportunities for public involvement, project information, studies, policies, community events and other resources from transportation partners.

-Digital public comment forms may be found on the KTMPO website and submitted online or by email.
-Paper public comment forms are also available in both English and Spanish (included in Appendix C) and are available at KTMPO meetings, offices, and other public events.
+Digital public comment forms are available on KTMPO's website and submitted online or by email.
+Paper public comment forms are also available in both English and Spanish (included in Appendix B) and are available at KTMPO meetings, offices, and other public events.

-The MPO monitors information published by the U.S. Census regarding persons who speak English less than "very well," which languages they speak, and provides certain services in languages most likely to be needed within the Killeen-Temple region.
+KTMPO monitors information published by the U.S. Census regarding persons who speak English less than "very well," which languages they speak, and provides certain services in languages most likely to be needed within the Killeen-Temple region.

 At least one American Indian tribe has expressed an interest in being notified of activities throughout the state of Texas.
-Though there are no tribal governments located in the KTMPO study area, the MPO coordinates with TxDOT to keep tribal governments informed of major decisions affecting the region.
+Though there are no tribal governments located in KTMPO's study area, the MPO coordinates with TxDOT to keep tribal governments informed of major decisions affecting the region.

-KTMPO hosts several social media channels across platforms such as Facebook, Instagram, Twitter, and LinkedIn.
+KTMPO hosts several social media channels across platforms such as Facebook, Instagram, X (formerly Twitter), and LinkedIn.
 These social media channels give the public opportunities to respond to KTMPO shared content by commenting on the post or sending a message to the platform inbox.